 Pharmacy Standards – Information from the General Pharmaceutical Council on the latest professional standards for pharmacists.

-New Prescription Errors System – A government articles about a new system (from 2018) that was introduced to help prevent costly medication errors.
+New Prescription Errors System – A government article about a new system (from 2018) that was introduced to help prevent costly medication errors.

 The Care Quality Commission (CQC) – The CQC carries out inspections and provides ratings for hospitals and NHS trusts.